mbakler/Tcav_pytorch_implementation/README.md

 Running the workflow
 ------------

-To run the model, following needs to be run
+To run the model, the following needs to be run

     $ python main.py